UCR-Robotics/UCR-Robotics/docs/tbot/moRbt.rst

     :width: 80%

 Here we explain the variable and extend the block for "robot".
-The inputs of robot is depends on your controller while the motor will "translate" your designed velocity to voltage and (or) current.
+The inputs of the robot depends on your controller while the motor will "translate" your designed velocity to voltage and (or) current.
-Then the power is given to actuator to drive your robot.
+Then the power is given to the actuator to drive your robot.

 - PID Controller

 The Proportional-Integral-Deritive (PID) controller is the most frequently-used feedback controller.
 It helps the robot to follow the desired trajectory by minimizing the error.
-The details and programming tips for PID are list in: https://ucr-ee144.readthedocs.io/en/latest/lab3.html .
+The details and programming tips for PID are listed in: https://ucr-ee144.readthedocs.io/en/latest/lab3.html .
 Please read it carefully and here we will introduce some tips on tuning the parameters :math:`K_D`, :math:`K_P`, :math:`K_I`.

   - Criterion